aws-samples/sagemaker-rl-procgen-ray/README.md

 ### Training

 To start training the model, go to Amazon SageMaker > Notebook instances > rl-procgen-neurips and click `Open Jupyter` or `Open JupyterLab` tab.
-Then, click on the  notebook named `train.ipynb`.
+Then, click on the  notebook named `1_train.ipynb`.

-### Rollout

-In your notebook `train.ipynb`, you can use the cells following the training to run evaluations and do rollouts.

 # Submission [Same as in NeurIPS 2020 - Procgen competition]